cngzkrs/JavaScript_My_Tech_Notes/README.md

 # JavaScript_My_Tech_Notes
-I have just got notes when I study JavaScript on w3schoolls web site.
+I have just got notes for myself when I study JavaScript on w3schools website.